Illegal (cocktail)

 The Illegal is an IBA official cocktail.
 This cocktail is named after the mezcal brand Ilegal Mezcal, which is one of its key ingredients.
 Mezcal is a type of Mexican distilled spirit made from agave plants, similar to tequila but with a distinct smoky flavor.
+It is prepared by pouring Mezcal, Jamaican White Rum, Falernum, Maraschino Luxardo, Lime Juice, Simple Syrup, and, optionally, egg white, into a shaker, before shaking the mixture vigorously and serving in a chilled cocktail glass. traditionally, the drink may also be served on the rocks in a clay or terracotta mug.